 Student exhibition in the Ildiko Butler Gallery

-Located just steps from the Museum of Modern Art, the Metropolitan Museum of Art, the Guggenheim, and the Museum of Arts and Design, our galleries at Fordham offer students the rare opportunity to exhibit their work in the heart of the arts capital of the world.
-Each spring semester, our spaces are exclusively dedicated to solo and two-person Senior Exhibitions, with jam-packed opening receptions that are among the University’s highlights of the year.
+Located just steps from some of the biggest museums and galleries in the world, our on-campus exhibition spaces offer students the rare opportunity to show their work to the public.
+Each spring semester, our spaces are dedicated to solo and two-person Senior Exhibitions; their jam-packed opening receptions are among the University’s annual highlights.

-From May through February, the galleries host faculty-curated shows that feature the work of established and emerging contemporary artists, designers, and architects.
-Students work directly with these professionals in mounting the shows and are invited to attend guest lectures, panel discussions, and other programming events surrounding the exhibitions.
+From May through February, the galleries host faculty-curated shows that feature work by established and emerging contemporary artists, designers, and architects.
+Our students work directly with these professionals in mounting their exhibitions and also are invited to attend guest lectures, panel discussions, and other related events.

 Please see our gallery homepage for a full listing of current and past exhibitions.

 The Ildiko Butler Gallery focuses on thematic group exhibitions by contemporary photographers, painters, architects, designers, and filmmakers.
 Our shows in the space pertain to the visual arts curriculum and its relation to wider artistic issues, so students gain additional perspectives on their coursework.

 The Ildiko Butler Gallery is open every day from 9 a.m. — 9 p.m., except during University holidays.
 It is located on the lower level of the Lincoln Center campus’ Lowenstein Center at 113 West 60th Street and Columbus Avenue, one block west of the 59th Street/Columbus Circle subway station (A, B, C, D, and 1 trains).
 The gallery is located past Security on the left side of the lobby.